Immunizations and Vaccinations, Meningococcal Disease, and Student Health

 All Florida public and private schools serving grades K-12 are required by 1003.22 F.S. to require that each child have on file with the immunization registry a certification of immunization for the prevention of certain communicable diseases.
 Such certification must be made on forms approved and provided by the Florida Department of Health and become a part of each student's permanent school record.
 (See www.floridahealth.gov for more information.)
 Note that you may exclude your child from the immunization registry pursuant to 381.003(1)(e)2 F.S.

 The Form DH 680, Florida Certification of Immunization, must be used to document receipt of immunizations required for entry and attendance in Florida schools.
 Form DH 680 is issued by county health departments and by private healthcare providers.
-If you recently moved to Florida from another state, you must have your child's vaccination history, if any, transferred to Form DH 680.
+If you recently moved to Florida from another state, you must have your child's vaccination history transferred to Form DH 680.
 No other immunization records can be accepted.

 Exemptions from Required Immunizations